Tietokilta/m0-ilmotunkki/README.md

 # Ilmotunkki
 Web application for signups.
 This project uses Strapi as the CMS and Next.js as the frontend and backend service.
 The Next.js requires a token from strapi in order to use its API.
-This means before the website can you used you need to create a token from Strapi
+This means before the website can you used you need to create a token from Strapi.

+Note that you need `docker` on the target machine.

 ## Development